 Quick Tips for Organizing & Decluttering Your Bathroom

 Since the bathroom is often the smallest room in your home, it has a tendency to build up clutter.
-But we all know how luxurious it is to get ready in a stylish, organized bathroom – so here are a few tips for bringing your bath up to speed.
+But we all know how luxurious it is to get ready in a stylish, organized bathroom – so here are a few tips for organizing your bathroom.

 • It’s easy to allow a lot of product to collect in a bathroom – do a thorough inventory and get rid of what you aren’t using.

 • The vanity tends to suffer chaos most.
 Inexpensive cutlery trays can help you arrange smaller odd and ends, while larger items can be placed in roll-out drawer units (look for these at The Container Store or Bed, Bath and Beyond) so you don’t lose things behind the water pipes.
 If you have space at the top of your vanity, add a tilt-out drawer to transform it into a handy place to stash toothpaste and other high-use items.
 Some vanities also have drawers at the base where the toe-kick typically is.

 • Have an electrician install an outlet in the back of the vanity drawer that holds your hair dryer, which allows you to keep it plugged in and put away.
 If you don’t have a drawer for your dryer, install a mount on the back of your vanity door (looks like a holster) to easily store it.

 • Look for a medicine cabinet that has electrical outlets in it so you can tuck away electric toothbrushes and shavers rather than leaving them on the counter.

 • If you have space, add shelves above the toilet with accessories and a basket or ceramic pot to hide extra toilet paper.